JaSpr/Imgur-Auto-Reposter/README.md

 NOTE: Although I could not find any rules about bots on imgur (either in the terms of service OR the API), I am willing to bet this could get a user banned, and is definitely a bit shady.

-Make sure to create a file in your $HOME directory named `.imgurrc` You can rename this file, but you will need to change the constant in lib/imgur/base.rb
+Make sure to create a file in your $HOME directory named `.imgurrc.reposter` (or change the setting to any other file path) You can rename this file, but you will need to change the constant in lib/imgur/base.rb

 NOTE: my implementation has a different file name...
 RESET THE CONSTANT in lib/imgur/base.rb

-`.imgurrc` File contents:
+`.imgurrc.reposter` File contents:

 ```
 ---